California governor declares drought emergency in 2 counties

 “Oftentimes we overstate the word historic, but this is indeed an historic moment, certainly historic for this particular lake, Mendocino,” Newsom said, standing where 40 feet (12 meters) of lake water was supposed to be.
 The lake is at about 40% of normal capacity.

-In California, the two counties spotlighted by Newsom are part of the Russian River watershed, which is about 110 miles (177 kilometers) long.
+The two California counties spotlighted by Newsom are part of the Russian River watershed, which is about 110 miles (177 km) long and stretches from the Redwood Valley and Ukiah down to Santa Rosa.
 Lakes Mendocino and Sonoma are the primary sources of water for residents and commercial users like wineries, and together they provide water for about 600,000 people, said Grant Davis, general manager for Sonoma Water.

-Beyond the drought declaration in the two counties, Newsom’s executive order allows California to prepare for expected effects of the water shortage statewide more quickly.

 “If you’re in a different part of the state, you probably need to know that this will one day happen to you,” Karla Nemeth, director of the California Department of Water Resources, said of the drought declaration.

-The department says this is California's fourth-driest year on record, especially in the northern two-thirds of the state.
-But Newsom said people in cities also are using 16% less water than they were at the start of the last major drought, which lasted from 2012 to 2016.
-That drought prompted then-Gov. Jerry Brown to impose broad restrictions on water use that affected nearly everyone in the nation's most populated state.
+The department says this is the fourth driest year on record statewide, especially in the northern two-thirds of the state.
+But Newsom said urban Californians are also using 16% less water than they were at the start of the last major drought, which lasted from 2012 to 2016.
+That drought prompted Gov. Jerry Brown to impose broad restrictions on water use that affected nearly all Californians.

-“We’ve barely been out of those drought conditions, and here we are entering back into these drought conditions,” Newsom said.
+“We’ve barely been out of those drought conditions and here we are entering back into these drought conditions,” he said.

-Farmers and leaders in the agricultural Central Valley are still hoping for a statewide declaration.
+Farmers and leaders in the Central Valley are still hoping for a statewide declaration.

-Consumers could see fewer annual crops at the supermarket — including garlic, onions, melons and tomatoes — if Central Valley farmers don’t get more water, said Ryan Jacobsen, CEO of the Fresno County Farm Bureau.
-That's because farmers would divert water to keep permanent nut and citrus orchards alive.

-“Most folks, they just try to patchwork their operations and make it through, but having another significant drought so soon is definitely something that hurts those operations,” he said.
+“The Central Valley can’t afford to be overlooked.
+California is in a drought.
+We need a statewide emergency declaration immediately in order to deliver more water to farmers and growers in the valley,” Sen. Andreas Borgeas, a Republican who represents Fresno County, said in a statement.

-Nemeth, of the Department of Water Resources, said an emergency declaration isn’t yet necessary in the valley because users have access to multiple sources and streams of water, unlike in the Russian River watershed.
-The executive order will not increase the allocation for valley farmers, but it will make it easier to transfer water, she said.
+Nemeth, of the Department of Water Resources, said an emergency declaration isn’t yet necessary in the valley because unlike in the Russian River watershed, water users there have access to multiple sources and streams of water.
+The state’s executive order will not increase the allocation for valley farmers, but it will make it easier to transfer water, she said.

-The Russian River watershed is unique in that it relies much more on snow and rain as it is “geographically isolated” from larger water systems, said Wade Crowfoot, the state’s natural resources secretary.
+The Russian River watershed is unique in that it relies much more on falling precipitation as it is “geographically isolated” from larger water systems in the state, said Wade Crowfoot, the state’s natural resources secretary.

 Without aggressive conservation, the lake is likely to be extremely low by October.

 Elsewhere, local water districts are already taking action to address dry conditions.
-In Marin County, which neighbors Sonoma, water officials voted Tuesday to require residents to reduce water use through measures such as not washing vehicles at home or filling backyard pools.
+In Marin County, which abuts Sonoma, water officials voted Tuesday night to require residents to reduce water use through measures such as washing vehicles at home and filling backyard pools.
 People could face fines for violations.

 Newsom said he's not anticipating issuing mandates but said he's planning for everything.

 Antczak reported from Los Angeles.
-Associate Press writer Janie Har contributed from San Francisco.
+AP writer Janie Har contributed from San Francisco.